tskalbhor95/CrudAppNodeJs/README.md

 # CrudAppNodeJs
-CRUD App based on Node.
+CRUD App based on Node and TypeScript.